 |Girl Scouts of Eastern Oklahoma

-A leadership development experience for girls 5-17 who discover, connect and take action to make the world a better place.
+A leadership development experience for girls 5-17.
+We build girls of courage, confidence and character, who make the world a better place.

 |Goodwill Industries of Tulsa